magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/coap.md

 ## Overview

-CoAP Integration allows to stream data from devices that use a CoAP protocol to connect to ThingsBoard and converts payloads of these devices into the ThingsBoard format.
+CoAP Integration allows to stream data from devices that use a CoAP protocol to connect to IoT Hub and converts payloads of these devices into the IoT Hub format.

 Please review the integration diagram to learn more.